Ruby’s Road to Stability: Purdue Veterinary Hospital Provides Collaborative Approach to Complex Care

 Ruby

-Today we continue a series of articles about animals and their owners who’ve found help and healing at the Purdue University Veterinary Hospital as we share the story of a dog named Ruby.
+This story continues a series of articles about animals and their owners who’ve found help and healing at the Purdue University Veterinary Hospital, as we share the tale of a dog named Ruby.
 This is just one of the heartwarming tributes provided by hospital clients to highlight the vital care and treatment their animal companions received from the hospital’s teams of clinicians, veterinary nurses, staff and students.

 Mike and Maria have always shared their lives with animals.
 Their home includes two dogs, two cats, 19 chickens, and two bearded dragons—each part of a vibrant, beloved menagerie.
 When they adopted Ruby, a rescue from Alabama, they never anticipated the health challenges she would face or the journey they would take together.